The Story Makers: Puppets

 The puppets have also appeared on CBeebies Springwatch and CBeebies Autumnwatch.
-Jelly was also a recurring character in Green Balloon Club (another show that aired on CBeebies).
+Jelly was also a recurring character in Green Balloon Club, another show that aired on CBeebies.

-In December 2007, Jelly & Jackson appeared as contestants on a puppet special of The Weakest Link hosted by Anne Robinson which was originally broadcast on Friday 28 December 2007 at 18:00pm GMT on BBC One, they were voted off after Round 6.
+In 2007, Jelly and Jackson appeared as contestants on a puppet special of The Weakest Link hosted by Anne Robinson which was originally broadcast on 28 December on BBC One, and they were voted off after Round 6.

 Home media releases

 In 2004, two VHS tapes and DVDs containing episodes from the first series were released by the Contender Entertainment Group under license from the BBC.
 The first volume contained five episodes from the series, and the second release was a "Bumper Special", featuring ten episodes, five on each VHS tape/DVD.

-Stories

-All episodes feature a Playbook (a series about real life children) and Blue Cow story (which is about a blue cow that goes to different places outside of her field).
-The other story rotates from the list below: